 What is Casey Cares Foundation’s mission?

-The Casey Cares Foundation is a non-profit organization that provides uplifting programs with a special touch for critically ill children and their families throughout the Mid-Atlantic region.
+The Casey Cares Foundation is a non-profit organization that provides uplifting programs with a special touch for critically ill children and their families in eight states and D.C.

 Who does Casey Cares serve?

-Children under 18 who are patients at such hospitals throughout the Mid-Atlantic region such as Johns Hopkins, Children’s National, Georgetown University, University of Maryland Hospital for Children, Sinai Children’s Hospital, Children’s Hospital of Philadelphia (CHOP), Cleveland Clinic, University Hospitals Rainbow Babies and Children's Hospital, Hershey Medical Center, Nemours/Alfred I. DuPont Hospital for Children, Walter Reed National Military Medical Center, as well as many community hospices.
-Most of the children we serve are being treated for: cancer (such as leukemia), brain tumors, blood disorders, (such as Sickle Cell, TTP, Aplastic Anemia, etc.), lymphoma (Hodgkin’s and non-Hodgkin’s), sarcoma, and cystic fibrosis.
+Children under 18 who are patients at such hospitals as Johns Hopkins, Children’s National, Nationwide Children's, Georgetown University, University of Maryland Hospital for Children, Sinai Children’s Hospital, Cincinnati Children's, Children’s Hospital of Philadelphia (CHOP), Cleveland Clinic, University Hospitals Rainbow Babies and Children's Hospital, Hershey Medical Center, Nemours/Alfred I. duPont Hospital for Children, Walter Reed National Military Medical Center, as well as many community hospices.
+Most of the children we serve are being treated for cancer (such as leukemia), brain tumors, blood disorders (such as Sickle Cell, TTP, Aplastic Anemia, etc.), lymphoma (Hodgkin’s and non-Hodgkin’s), sarcoma, and cystic fibrosis.